James Horsfield

-James Horsfield (born 21 September 1995) is an English professional footballer who plays as a right back.
+James Horsfield (born 21 September 1995) is an English former professional footballer who played as a right back.
+He is a player agent.

 Career

 Manchester City

 Horsfield came through Manchester City's youth system, signing on as a first year scholar in July 2012, having been at the club for ten years.
 In July 2015 he scored a penalty against Roma in the International Champions Cup in Melbourne.
 In 2017 Horsfield signed a one-year contract extension, extending his deal at the club to June 2018.

 Doncaster Rovers (loan)

 On 28 September 2015, Horsfield signed for Doncaster Rovers on a 28-day emergency loan deal.
 He made his debut a day later.
 He made a total of 3 appearances and returned to City.

 NAC Breda (loan)

 On 17 January 2017, Horsfield was sent on loan to Dutch Eerste Divisie side NAC Breda for the rest of the season.
 He made his debut on 3 February, against Den Bosch.
 On 13 March, Horsfield scored his first senior goal, in a 2–0 win over Fortuna Sittard.